confluentinc/cp-helm-charts/README.md

 Press Control-d to close the producer session.

-3. Consume the messages from the same Kafka topic.
-Substitute `my-confluent-oss` with whatever you named your release.
+3. Consume the messages from the same Kafka topic as above.

 ```sh
 $ kubectl exec -c cp-kafka-broker -it my-confluent-oss-cp-kafka-0 -- /bin/bash  /usr/bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic test --from-beginning